-Download Red Cross APPSDownload the Red Cross Emergency App for instant access to weather alerts for their area and where loved ones live.
+Download Red Cross APPS for instant access to weather alerts for their area and where loved ones live.
 Expert medical guidance and a hospital locator are included in the First Aid App in case travelers encounter any mishaps.
-Both apps are available to download for free in app stores or at redcross.org/apps.
+Both apps are available to download for free in-app stores or at redcross.org/apps.